Subspace-Guided Feature Reconstruction for Unsupervised Anomaly Localization: Related Work

-A representative work of the memory bank framework-based approach is SPADE~\cite{cohen2020sub}, which achieves anomaly localization by storing nominal features extracted from a pre-trained neural network in a memory bank and then performing feature matching.
+A representative work of the memory bank-based approach is SPADE~\cite{cohen2020sub}, which achieves anomaly localization by storing nominal features extracted from a pre-trained neural network in a memory bank and then performing feature matching.
+While storing all nominal data in the memory bank can improve anomaly localization performance, it may not be practical due to computational constraints.
 To enhance the computational efficiency of this feature matching process, SPADE incorporates pre-selection using kNN~\cite{eskin2002geometric}.
 However, maintaining accuracy while using kNN-based pre-selection remains computationally demanding, mainly due to the limited number of reductions permissible within the memory bank.
 Consequently, subsequent methods have focused on maximizing the information of nominal features retained in memory banks.
 PaDiM~\cite{defard2021padim} adopts a strategy by evaluating the Mahalanobis distance~\cite{mahalanobis2018generalized} at the patch level instead of using the time-intensive kNN method.
 PatchCore~\cite{roth2022towards} proposes to build a memory bank that considers the negative effects of biased features of pre-trained networks on anomaly localization.
 A crucial limitation of these methods lies in their reliance on feature matching in the memory bank for anomaly localization without fundamentally addressing the task of adapting to the feature distribution of specific data.

-In this research context, our approach introduces the concept of subspaces~\cite{vidal2011subspace} into an anomaly localization task, thereby affording two advantages: i) an adaptive feature representation facilitated by subspace-preserving properties; ii) memory bank reduction motivated by sparsity.
-Compared to prior approaches, our framework is less reliant on features in a memory bank and instead explores faithful approximations of normal features from subspace structures that compactly compress patterns of nominal features.
-This significantly alleviates shortcut learning, wherein anomalous regions are exactly reconstructed, as is often experienced by conventional reconstruction-based models.
+Following this line of research, our approach introduces the concept of subspaces~\cite{vidal2011subspace} into the task of anomaly localization, thereby affording two advantages: i) an adaptive feature representation guided by subspace-preserving properties; ii) memory bank reduction motivated by sparsity.
+Compared to prior approaches, our framework is less reliant on features stored in a memory bank and instead explores faithful approximation of normal features through subspace structures that compactly compress patterns of nominal features.
+This allows the model to reconstruct normal features while excluding abnormal regions in unseen targets and significantly alleviates the issue of shortcut learning, which is widely confirmed in conventional reconstruction-based models.
+Moreover, the memory bank reduction motivated by sparsity can reduce the reconstruction burden while maintaining performance by selectively retaining a small part of data that accurately represents nominal feature patterns.